PottierLoic/Fractal/README.md

 This is a simple Mandelbrot fractal explorer written in V.

-It uses Yuyi98's base code which can be found [here](https://github.com/vlang/v/blob/master/examples/gg/mandelbrot.v).
+It uses v mandelbrot example base code which can be found [here](https://github.com/vlang/v/blob/master/examples/gg/mandelbrot.v).

 Coloring part is achieved by using linear interpolation on a color palette.